 Water doesn’t currently exist on Mars' surface, but it used to.
 We know this from dramatic dry canyons and river channels seen from orbit, as well as minerals on the surface that only form in liquid water.
-About 4 billion years ago, something happened to Mars’ atmosphere, and most of the liquid water evaporated.
+Around 3 billion years ago, something happened to Mars’ atmosphere, and most of the liquid water evaporated.
 But some of it may still be underground, safely shielded from harmful solar radiation that bombards the planet’s surface.
 Could those ancient pockets of water contain life?

-Tianwen-1 will also give China valuable Mars experience and lay groundwork for a possible sample return mission planned for the end of the 2020s.
+Tianwen-1 will give China valuable Mars experience and lay the groundwork for a possible sample return mission planned for the end of the 2020s.
 Getting Martian samples back to Earth is a top priority for the scientific community.
 Despite the impressive advances made in placing miniature science instruments on spacecraft, only Earth-bound technology can date samples with absolute precision, reproduce scientific results, and verify the presence or absence of life in a sample.

-Zhurong can communicate directly with Earth or use its Tianwen-1 orbiter, which can relay signals.
+Zhurong can communicate directly with Earth or use its Tianwen-1 orbiter for high-speed data relay.
 The orbiter has its own set of science instruments for studying Mars, including a high-resolution camera that should produce stunning images.

-The rover will have cameras, instruments for studying Mars’ climate and geology, and even an instrument to zap rocks and record the resulting chemical signatures—just like NASA’s Curiosity and Perseverance rovers.
+Zhurong has cameras, instruments for studying Mars’ climate and geology, and even an instrument to zap rocks and record the resulting chemical signatures—just like NASA’s Curiosity and Perseverance rovers.
 The rover radar works by shooting radio waves into the surface and measuring reflection times, allowing scientists on Earth to piece together a 3D map of what lies beneath.

 China’s Yutu-2 rover used radar on the far side of the Moon to reveal 3 distinct layers extending 40 meters beneath the surface.
 Scientists tested a rover-sized radar in China’s Qaidim basin—a cold, desert region like Mars—and were able to detect underground water pockets of water.
 On Earth, these pockets can host thriving microbial communities, so detecting them on Mars would be an important step in our search for life on other worlds.